NPSIA MA – FAQ

 -

 Master’s candidates may be permitted to transfer the equivalent of up to 40 per cent of their coursework credit requirements on admission.
-If a Masters candidate is granted transfer of credit for 40 per cent of their coursework credit requirements, their remaining credits at Carleton must be at the 5000 level and must be INAF courses.
+If a Master’s candidate is granted transfer of credit for 40 per cent of their coursework credit requirements, their remaining credits at Carleton must be at the 5000 level and must be INAF courses.

-Transfer of Credit will be determined upon admission on a case-by-case basis by the Office of Graduate Studies on the recommendation of NPSIA.
+Transfer of Credit will be determined upon admission by the Office of Graduate Studies on the recommendation of NPSIA.
+No form is required; please email the MA Administrator to request advanced standing with transfer of credit.

 -